 - Have a mentor, preferably from his or her home institution, who has been successful at conducting CER; is committed to helping the participant throughout the program and grant application process; and is willing to provide written input on selected portions of the proposal throughout the program.

 LocationThe 1½-day, in-person session is held at RSNA headquarters, 820 Jorie Blvd., Oak Brook, Illinois.
 Over the course of the year, there will also be web-based lectures and web-based small group grant proposal review discussions.

-Application processApplications for the 2019-2020 training will be available in late 2018.
+Application processApplications are being accepted for the 2019-2020 workshop.
 Participants are responsible for costs associated with air travel, hotel accommodations and ground transportation to the course location.
 There is no registration fee for this course.